Helliconia: Calendrical Timekeeping

+Column 2 displays the current year on Earth, by measure of the Gregorian Calendar ("Anno Domini," AD).

+Column 3 displays the current year on Helliconia, as reckoned by Earth Years After Apastron (EYAA).
+This figure goes up to 2592, the number of small years in a Great Year (by Earth time standard), then resets to 0.

+Column 4 displays the current year on Helliconia, as reckoned by Helliconian Years After Apastron (HYAA).
+This figure goes up to 1825, the number of small years in a Great Year (by Helliconia time standard), then resets to 0.

+Column 5 displays important events occurring at the time noted.

 Plot summaries

 Helliconia Spring

 Helliconia Spring is set in the central region of the tropical continent, Campannlat.
 It is divided into two parts.
 The "prelude", entitled Yuli, is set during the end of the Great Winter and follows the story of one man from youth into adulthood; this takes up about a quarter of the book.
 The remainder of the story, Embruddock, spans nearly 30 Helliconian years (about 40 Earth years) and documents the coming of the Great Spring.
 This narrative traces the intertwined lives of many people and the changes in their society as the climate warms, setting these events within the overarching framework of the planet's natural cycles.